There are two distinct uses of Anaerobic Digestion in Wastewater Treatment:

 It is the stage when more resistant materials like proteins and organic acids are broken up.
 Large volumes of methane gas of high calorific value, along with comparatively smaller volumes of carbon dioxide are evolved.
 The pH value goes to the alkaline range i.e., above 7 and a tarry odour appears.
 Gasification finally becomes very slow; the sludge becomes well adjusted and is stable enough for disposal.
 This stage in the digestion of sludge is also termed as alkaline fermentation.

-The remaining sewage sludge after digestion can be disposed of sustainably, and without metals and other substance it may contain causing a problem when it is spread on land, by a process known as “pyrolysis and/ or gasification”.
+The remaining sewage sludge after digestion can be disposed of sustainably, and without the heavy metals and other substance it may contain causing the problems which can occur when it is spread on land.
+This is done by a process known as “pyrolysis and/ or gasification”.